 Mixing Instructions:

 Shake powder in packet and “scrunch” with fingers to mix well before using.
 Pile an appropriate amount of Raised Texture Powder for your project onto a tile.
 If desired, add dry powdered paint to the Texture powder and mix thoroughly.
 Remember that most colors will fire darker, some may even change tone.
 A test fire with a small sample is helpful.
 When starting a project be sure to mix enough as it will be difficult to “match” colors if you run out.
 Texture Powder may be mixed with water or milk, but I find that these dry too quickly for most purposes.
 I prefer to mix it with Water-Based Medium which keeps the texture material workable for a longer period of time.
 Fill a small spray bottle with Karla Pendleton’s Water Based Medium, pick up an eyedropper full of medium and apply to pile of Raised Texture Powder mixture.
 Mix to the consistency of “gritty toothpaste”.
 Do not try to “grind” this mixture, it should be gritty.
 Apply Raised Texture with palette knife, coarse sponge, bubble wrap, air gun or whatever else your imagination can conjure up to make an interesting texture.
 If the mixture becomes too dry mix in more medium.
 Raised Texture is difficult to reconstitute if you let it dry too much.
 Fire to 016.
+Textured Structure Powder can also be mixed with an oil-based medium, slight flattening may occur.

 Applying Glass For Fusing: